ibm-cloud-docs/loadbalancer-service/selecting-pod.md

 Because you cannot specify PoD locations, and there is no VLAN or subnets, your provisioning can be distributed over multiple PoDs, which can be problematic.

-To prevent this issue, you can order a "Premium VLAN" in advance, then specify it as your network VLAN; however, this option incurs an additional cost.
+To prevent this issue, you can order a "Premium VLAN" in advance, then specify it as your network VLAN; however, this option incurs an extra cost.

 A better option is to use the CLI and API.